 Leader: Laura Vandezande and Mark Scheel

 This is a unique opportunity to bird in the interior of Catalina Island.
-We will be traveling throughout the island in a 14-passenger van and the trip will include some moderate walking (3-4 miles throughout the day).
+We will be traveling throughout the island in a 14-passenger van and the trip will include some moderate walking (5-6 miles total throughout the day).

 Resident species include Spotted Doves and island endemic subspecies including the Bewick’s Wren, Hutton’s Vireo, Spotted Towhee, and California Quail.
 Last October brought an unprecedented number of rare and unusual species to the island including: Cerulean Warbler, Yellow-bellied Flycatcher, Red-eyed Vireo, Philadelphia Vireo, Magnolia Warbler, Brown Thrasher, Dickcissel and Harris’ Sparrow to name a few.